 5. “Sendsched”, oleaster, as a symbol of love and the seed of life.

-6. “Somagh”, spice sumac, which symbolises dawn with its red colour.
+6. “Somagh”, spice sumac, symbolising daybreak with its red colour.
 With the rise of the sun, good defeats evil.

-7. “Serke”, vinegar, which stands for patience and happiness.
+7. “Serke”, vinegar, stands for patience and happiness.

 In many countries, folk festivals take place on this day, where people wear traditional clothes.
 There are also competitions; one of the most famous is Buzkashi.